[Interview] Belarus threatens to kill two UK dissidents

 Belarus Free Theatre has also kept putting on plays in Minsk, organised via Telegram, a secure app, in apartment-block courtyards.

-Its staff keep being put in prison, but go back to work as soon as they get out again.
+Its actors keep being arrested, but go back to work as soon as they are freed.

-Two Belarus Free Theatre directors, Nadia Brodskaya and Sveta Sugako, were jailed in August, for instance.
+Two Belarus Free Theatre directors, Nadia Brodskaya and Sveta Sugako, were also jailed in August.

 They were held with 34 other women in a 12-square metre cell with no toilet or running water for seven days.

-Male guards sometimes made them strip naked and bend over to humiliate them, Kaliada said.
+Male guards made them strip naked and bend over to degrade them, Kaliada said.

-"They [Brodskaya and Sugako] told me they'll remember men's screams coming from other cells for the rest of their lives, because, at that time, male prisoners were being tortured and raped with foreign objects," Kaliada said.
+"They [Brodskaya and Sugako] told me they'll remember the screams coming from other cells for the rest of their lives, because, at that time, male prisoners, who were on a different floor, were being tortured and raped with foreign objects," Kaliada said.

-Prisoners have also been deliberately infected with Covid-19, Kaliada added, or made to stand outside in freezing conditions.
+Prisoners have also been deliberately infected with Covid-19, Kaliada added, or made to stand outside in freezing weather.

 "While people in the EU were enjoying their Christmas holidays, people in Belarus were standing in the snow with their hands tied behind their backs," Kaliada said.

-"I wish [British foreign minister] Dominic Raab and [EU foreign affairs chief] Josep Borrell would get on a plane from London and Brussels and in a couple of hours they would be in a parallel European reality [in Belarus]," she said.
+"I wish [British foreign minister] Dominic Raab and [EU foreign affairs chief] Josep Borrell would get on a plane from London and Brussels [to Minsk] and in a couple of hours they would be in a parallel European reality," she said.

 The EU has blacklisted Belarus officials and a few regime financiers in response.